 What we use your personal data for

 We may need to carry out checks with your referee for verification purposes in validating your application.
 We may need to see copies of any benefit entitlements you receive or a copy of a recent bank statement to validate your application.
-If you receive a direct payment to help pay a utility bill, we will ask you to provide proof that you have used the funds to pay your utility bill.
+If your application is successful and you receive a direct payment, we will ask you to provide proof that you have used the funds in accordance with the offer.

 We will provide information to Surrey County Council about the number and type of awards made from the Household Support Fund.
 We will also report on how the Household Support Fund has been spent to Waverley Borough Councillors.
 This monitoring does not include any personal data.